Rookie Slye kicks Panthers past Bears in preseason opener

 Holyfield, the son of former heavyweight boxing champion Evander Holyfield, picked himself up and kept on going in the fashion of his famous father.

-Elijah Holyfield lost a fumble on his first NFL preseason carry.
+Elijah Holyfield lost a fumble in the second quarter of his first NFL game.
 The former Georgia back was hit by Josh Woods, coughed it up as he went to the ground and James Vaughters recovered to set the Bears up for their drive to the go-ahead touchdown in the second quarter.

 Holyfield came back in the second half and caught a 7-yard TD pass in the third quarter to put the Panthers ahead for good, 13-10.
 Holyfield had an 11-yard TD run with the Panthers trying to drain the clock late in the fourth quarter.
 He finished with 26 yards on nine rushes and caught two passes for 13 yards.